timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-10-14:
+# Objectives for Today 2020-10-15:

-- Pondering Physics API with Triggers.
+- Just chatting.
-- Got triggers to work with LD47
+- Brainstorming.
-- LD47 LevelLoader now support mesh files and "materials".
+- Fried from racing too late. :(

-NEW RECORD: Day 139 in a row
+NEW RECORD: Day 140 in a row